busebd12/Mathematics/README.md

 # Mathematics
-All assignments and exams for math classes taken during the spring semester of my senior year at University, written in LaTeX.
+All assignments, exams, and study guide(s) for math classes taken during the spring semester of my senior year at Wake Forest University, written in LaTeX.

 I would like to thank Madison Hoff for her help.
 Much of the work you see here was a collaborative effort.